MobileFirstLLC/cws-publish/README.md

 4. **Upload and publish to testers**

     You can only choose this option if the extension is currently NOT published publicly.
 Current state must be draft or published to testers.
-Attempting to perform this operation on a public, published extension will fail.
+Attempting to perform this operation on a public published extension will fail.

     ```
     npx cws-publish $client_id $client_secret $refresh_token <ZIP_FILE> <EXTENSION_ID> --testers